MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 > - Prioritize the use of PaaS services and Containers where possible to reduce operational complexity and cost.
 >   - Only use IaaS Virtual Machines when required.

 - Right-size VM sku sizes to ensure effective resource utilization.
   - For more detail please refer to this [community blog](https://techcommunity.microsoft.com/t5/microsoft-mechanics-blog/which-virtual-machine-is-best-for-your-workload-in-azure/ba-p/2262293)

-- Deploy three or more Virtual Machines across [Availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
+- Deploy three or more Virtual Machines across [Availability zones](/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
   - If you are deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.

-- For workloads which cannot be deployed acorss Availabity Zones, use Availability Sets with three or more VMs.
+- For workloads which cannot be deployed across Availability Zones, use Availability Sets with three or more VMs.
   - Availability Sets should only be considered if Availability Zones do not comply with workload requirements, such as for 'chatty' workloads with low latency requirements.

 - To protect against regional outages, deploy application virtual machines across multiple Azure regions.